anmol-d21/MCA-2021/README.md

 ## Week 5
 To describe the 1000-song dataset in a meaningful way, I would use these metadata elements:
-(Physically type them out here/take a pictures of before/after)
+(Physically type them out here/take a pictures of before/after) Also add screenshots of week 3 and week 5 (located in the week 5 folder)

 Verovio file:
 <div id="app5">Loading Week 5 file...</div>